Skip to main content

 Affected by: Illegal wildlife trade , Human wildlife conflict , Habitat loss and fragmentation , Climate change

 The beautiful, awe-inspiring tiger is one of our world’s most iconic animals.
 But here’s the shocking truth.
-Wild tiger numbers dropped by around 95% since the beginning of the 20th century.
+There are more tigers in captivity than are left in the wild.
+Tigers used to roam most of Asia, but now they occupy around just 8% of their original range.
 Now, for the first time in conservation history, their numbers are on the increase.

 Since 2010, we have been working to help secure a viable future for wild tigers.
 In recent years, with crucial support from local communities and commitment from various governments, the decline in global tiger numbers has halted.
 But there’s a lot more work to do.